SvenjaPape/WellenausbreitungGitordner/README.md

  - **sliderCallback** is a function, which includes all sliderCallbacks of the different sliders.
 To use this script you need to running ist by run  sliderCallback(handle,event).
 In this case the handle is a figure handle and the event needs to be empty.
 As output you get animated sinusoidals and the lineplot.
 The main task of this Callbackfunction is to read the values from the sliders and update them.

  - **InputDialog** is a script to define all used uicontrols and read out their values.
 To use this script you need to running it by run(InputDialog.m).
 As output you get a collection of sliders to change the value of signal related variables.
 Now you are abel to change the different sliders and see different amplitudes, frequencies and phases.
 So the different settings change the animated GUI or the used sources, if InputDialog is used in combination with the script SinusWaves.
+Button to stop the timer is created in this script.

- - **getClick** is a callback function which can be used by running clickCallback(ClickHandle,event).
-The input parameter is on the one side the handle (figure handle) and on the other side the empty event.
+ - **clickCallback** is a callback function which can be used by running clickCallback(ClickHandle,event).
+The input parameter is the handle (figure handle) and the empty event.
 As output you get the coordinates which are belonging to the position of the mouseclick.
-Without this function you aren´t abel to set the sources on different place in the GUI becaues you´ll get no coordinates to work with.
+Without this function you aren´t abel to set the sources to a different position in the GUI, because you´ll get no coordinates to work with.
+The option of stopping the timer is given now and a "Click mode"-button is created.
+It´s created to get the possibility of setting the sources correctly.
+Also an error dialog will be shown, when the user want to place a source without clicking the button "Click mode".